leultewolde/km-ingredients-service/README.md

 ## Production secrets

 When running with the `prod` profile, secret values are retrieved from the Hashicorp Vault instance at `https://vault.leultewolde.com`.
 The application expects a `VAULT_TOKEN` environment variable for authentication.
 Secrets such as database credentials and MinIO access keys must be stored in Vault with the same property names used in `application-prod.properties`.

+## Splunk logging

+When the `prod` profile is active, logs are also sent to Splunk using the HTTP Event Collector.
+The Splunk instance is available at `http://10.0.0.222:8000/`.
+Store the `SPLUNK_TOKEN` in Vault so it can be injected at runtime.